DizzyHSlightlyVoided/UIconEdit/ClassReference.md

 The exception that is thrown when an icon file contains invalid data.

 --------------------------------------------------
-## Constructor: `public IconLoadException(System.String message, UIconEdit.IconErrorCode code, System.Object value, System.Int32 index)`
+## Constructor: `public IconLoadException(System.String message, UIconEdit.IconErrorCode code, UIconEdit.IconTypeCode typeCode, System.Object value, System.Int32 index)`

 Creates a new instance using a message which describes the error and the specified error code.
 * `message`: A message describing the error.
 * `code`: The error code used to identify the cause of the error.
+* `typeCode`: The type code of the file which caused the error.
 * `value`: The value which caused the error.
 * `index`: The index of the entry in the icon file which caused this error, or -1 if it occurred before processing the icon entries.

 --------------------------------------------------
-## Constructor: `public IconLoadException(System.String message, UIconEdit.IconErrorCode code, System.Object value)`
+## Constructor: `public IconLoadException(System.String message, UIconEdit.IconErrorCode code, UIconEdit.IconTypeCode typeCode, System.Object value)`

 Creates a new instance using a message which describes the error and the specified error code.
 * `message`: A message describing the error.
 * `code`: The error code used to identify the cause of the error.
+* `typeCode`: The type code of the file which caused the error.
 * `value`: The value which caused the error.

 --------------------------------------------------
-## Constructor: `public IconLoadException(System.String message, UIconEdit.IconErrorCode code, System.Int32 index)`
+## Constructor: `public IconLoadException(System.String message, UIconEdit.IconErrorCode code, UIconEdit.IconTypeCode typeCode, System.Int32 index)`

 Creates a new instance using a message which describes the error and the specified error code.
 * `message`: A message describing the error.
 * `code`: The error code used to identify the cause of the error.
+* `typeCode`: The type code of the file which caused the error.
 * `index`: The index of the entry in the icon file which caused this error, or -1 if it occurred before processing the icon entries.

 --------------------------------------------------
-## Constructor: `public IconLoadException(UIconEdit.IconErrorCode code, System.Object value, System.Int32 index)`
+## Constructor: `public IconLoadException(UIconEdit.IconErrorCode code, UIconEdit.IconTypeCode typeCode, System.Object value, System.Int32 index)`

 Creates a new instance with the default message and the specified error code.
 * `code`: The error code used to identify the cause of the error.
+* `typeCode`: The type code of the file which caused the error.
 * `value`: The value which caused the error.
 * `index`: The index of the entry in the icon file which caused this error, or -1 if it occurred before processing the icon entries.

 --------------------------------------------------
-## Constructor: `public IconLoadException(UIconEdit.IconErrorCode code, System.Int32 index)`
+## Constructor: `public IconLoadException(UIconEdit.IconErrorCode code, UIconEdit.IconTypeCode typeCode, System.Int32 index)`

 Creates a new instance with the default message and the specified error code.
 * `code`: The error code used to identify the cause of the error.
+* `typeCode`: The type code of the file which caused the error.
 * `index`: The index of the entry in the icon file which caused this error, or -1 if it occurred before processing the icon entries.

 --------------------------------------------------
-## Constructor: `public IconLoadException(UIconEdit.IconErrorCode code, System.Object value)`
+## Constructor: `public IconLoadException(UIconEdit.IconErrorCode code, UIconEdit.IconTypeCode typeCode, System.Object value)`

 Creates a new instance with the default message and the specified error code.
 * `code`: The error code used to identify the cause of the error.
+* `typeCode`: The type code of the file which caused the error.
 * `value`: The value which caused the error.

 --------------------------------------------------
-## Constructor: `public IconLoadException(UIconEdit.IconErrorCode code)`
+## Constructor: `public IconLoadException(UIconEdit.IconErrorCode code, UIconEdit.IconTypeCode typeCode)`

 Creates a new instance with the default message and the specified error code.
 * `code`: The error code used to identify the cause of the error.
+* `typeCode`: The type code of the file which caused the error.

 --------------------------------------------------
-## Constructor: `public IconLoadException(System.String message, UIconEdit.IconErrorCode code, System.Int32 index, System.Exception innerException)`
+## Constructor: `public IconLoadException(System.String message, UIconEdit.IconErrorCode code, UIconEdit.IconTypeCode index, System.Int32 innerException, System.Exception typeCode)`

 Creates a new instance with the specified message and error code and a reference to the exception which caused this error.
 * `message`: A message describing the error.
 * `code`: The error code used to identify the cause of the error.
 * `index`: The index of the entry in the icon file which caused this error, or -1 if it occurred before processing the icon entries.
 * `innerException`: The exception that is the cause of the current exception.
 If the `innerException` parameter is not `null`, the current exception should be raised in a `catch` block which handles the inner exception.
+* `typeCode`: The type code of the file which caused the error.

 --------------------------------------------------
 ## Constructor: `public IconLoadException(System.String message, System.Exception innerException)`